Emergency-Response-Demo/erdemo.io/eda.md

 - **On-Demand Elasticity**
   Red Hat's OpenShift Container Platform allows for scaling services of an application via configuration.
 In addition, OpenShift also comes out-of-the-box with [OpenShift Serverless](https://red.ht/31Qm6My).
 OpenShift Serverless leverages the innovation from the [KNative community](https://developers.redhat.com/topics/serverless-architecture/) to provide demand based *scale-out* and *scale-to-zero* capabilities.
 In the Emergency Response demo, several of its services (ie:  the datawarehouse service) are implemented as *Knative services*.
 The intent is that more of the core Emergency Response Demo services will be migrated to KNative and be configured to *scale to 1*.
+  The services that are expected to scale elastically on demand via KNative require very fast boot-times.
+In the Java ecosystem, Quarkus has become the framework enabling serverless.
+One aspect of Quarkus is as a build-time tool that implements *ahead-of-time* compilation on your Java application code [to drastically reduce memory consumption and startup time](https://in.relation.to/2019/03/08/why-quarkus/).

 # 4. Monitoring of *Events in Motion*
 To support and evolve a modern Event Driven Architected application, both Dev and Ops teams need visibility to the events.
 Currently, the Emergency Response demo application provides some degree of visibility via the following: